van51/attn_vis/README.md

 WARNING: Make sure that none of the strings in `article_lst`, `decoded_lst`, or `abstract_str` contain `<angled brackets>`.
 These will interfere with the HTML and can result in text not being displayed.

+## Disclaimer
+This is a fork from https://github.com/abisee/attn_vis .
+No copyright is intended.